 - e.
 Indoor Soccer Committee: The players, managers, and GBRC staff will provide the make-up of the Indoor Soccer committee.
 The committee will be used for both the men's and women's divisions.
 All decisions made by the committee will be given to the Sports Director/Assistant Sports Director for final approval. - f.
-Requests for Postponements and Rescheduling League Games: - 1.
+Requests for Postponements and Rescheduling League Games: - 2.
 The team requesting the reschedule will contact the opposing team manager to get their approval to reschedule the game.
 After contacting the opposing team manager, the requesting team will contact the Sports Director/Assistant Sports Director for approval and reschedule options.
 Both teams must agree to the rescheduled date and time or the original game will take place as scheduled.
 The request will need to be approved by the Sports Director/Assistant Sports Director in advance of the scheduled game requested for.
 Managers will be notified electronically or by phone of the decision.
 If the request for a rescheduled game is in addition to the printed schedule and additional staff is required, then there is a fee that equals the prorated cost of one game.
 If the fee is not paid within 24 hours prior, then the game will be considered a forfeit for the requesting team. - g.
 Notification of Forfeiture: Team managers wishing to notify the GBRC office that their team must forfeit a game shall follow one of the two following procedures: - 1.
 Written Notification: This document must be written, typed or emailed and must contain the opponent's name, date and time of game to be forfeited.
 The GBRC office must receive this document by 4:00 p.m. on the day of game to be forfeited. - 2.
 Verbal Notification: Must be made by the team manager and include opponent, date and time of game to be forfeited.
 Verbal notification must be made by 12:00 p.m. on the day of the game in question, or the notification will not be honored. - 3.
 Notification of forfeiture, will be considered final (in recording the win/loss result of that game) when it has been confirmed and the opposing manager has been notified. - h.
-Refund Policy for Adult Team Sports: Prior to the deadline for late registration the total entry fee will be refunded if a team withdraws from the program.
-After the closing of the late registration deadline, no refunds will be issued to teams requesting to withdraw from adult team sports programs. - i.
+Refund Policy for Adult Team Sports: Team fees refunds will be allowed if request is made prior to the registration deadline. - i.
 Personnel Seating: Only GBRC staff, youth coaches and players of the current game will be allowed in the North section of the Gym.
 Next game participants and spectators will occupy the South and East seating section of the Gym. - j.
 Facilities: GBRC facilities are smoke free, drug free, alcohol free and weapon free.